daniel-furman/daniel-furman.github.io/content/posts/BirdCLEF21-Kaggle-Competition-Write-Up.md

 **Postprocessing**

-I then used a threshold to generate the labels from the raw probabilistic inferences.
-If any label had a prediction above the threshold, then that species was included in the final prediction (multiple label predictions were thus possible).
-If no labels received a prediction greater than the threshold, it received the nocall label.
-I used the given training soundscapes as the toy test set for tuning the threshold against the public LB performance.
-I did this by calculating f1 scores for different thresholds, and plotted the results in matplotlib.
-I then randomly tested thresholds on either side of the maximum.
+I used a postprocessing threshold to generate the species labels from the tensors of probabilistic inferences.
+If a class had a probability above this threshold, then the species was included in the prediction (multi-labeling enabled).
+If none of the labels received a probability greater than the threshold, the instance received the nocall label.
+More postprocessing to come in BirdCLEF22 (which has already been confirmed)!

 * Next time: Bootstrapping of validation set for robust validation
 * Next time: Geospatial limitations as a postprocessing step for each site